MykytaFedorin/PSNmini/README.md

-# How to Deploy PSNmini on Linux
+# How to deploy PSNmini on Linux

 ## 1. Install Docker